sovanseng/IPC144-S14/README.md

 IPC144-S14
 ==========

-This is repo contains class examples for students in IPC144-section D, E and F in summer 2014 at Seneca College.
+This is repo contains class examples for students in IPC144-section D, E, F, G and H in summer 2014 at Seneca College.
 You can view the examples in the browser, but you can also have a copy of it on your matrix account which will allow you to modify and play with the code.

 To get the code contained here on your matrix account: